TheJashShah/Golang-Graphics-Projects/README.md

 # Golang-Graphics-Projects
  All of my GUI/Game Dev Projects in Golang, upto date.

+# Infinite-Tic-Tac-Toe
+Tic-Tac-Toe, where after four moves by a player, the first move gets removed so the game can never be drawn.
+Used Queue Data-Structure implemented by scratch using nodes and pointers to keep track of moves and positions.

 # Remakes
 Games/GUIs I've already made in Pygame.
 Includes:
   1. Hangman, made with ebitengine.